As an Amazon Associate we earn from qualifying purchases.

 - Salt and pepper can be added for taste.
 If you wanted to use whole peppercorns or fancy salts this can be done and will give your pickle juice much more depth and complexity.

 - Apple cider vinegar and water are both used, and I follow the 50/50 rule.
-This helps us ensure the pH of our solution is low enough to keep the bad microorganisms out of our food.
+This helps me ensure the pH of my solution is low enough to keep the bad microorganisms out of my food.
 Don’t worry, you are not in chemistry class!
 If you go a little bit over, you will still be safe.
 When possible, err on the side of more vinegar than water.

 - Chilis and peppers can be added based on your spice preference.
 In my batch of spicy pickle juice, I will be using a combination of 1 dried carolina reaper pepper and 1 dried ghost pepper, seeds and all (yes, this will be hot!).